nhoizey/nicolas-hoizey.com/src/links/2018/09/19/software-disenchantment/index.md

 tags: [innovation, WebPerf]
 ---

-> As a general trend, we’re not getting faster software with more features. **We’re getting faster hardware that runs slower software with the same features**.
+> As a general trend, we’re not getting faster software with more features. <mark>We’re getting faster hardware that runs slower software with the same features</mark>.